 Baked Stuffed Portobellos: Meatless Meal

 I try to cook at least one meatless meal in my house per week.
 Vegetarian doesn’t have to be boring, or lack nutrition, if the right ingredients are used.
-Today is my “Meatless Monday” and tomorrow is “National Mushroom Day,” so I perused the market and came up with these simple, flavorful Baked Stuffed Portobellos.
-These hardy Baked Stuffed Portobellos make perfect appetizers or vegetarian entrées if served with your favorite grain or pasta.
-Easy to make, few ingredients and super fresh, these Italian-inspired Baked Stuffed Portobellos can also easily be made vegan and/or gluten-free by subbing a few ingredients (see suggestions at the end of post).
+Today is “Meatless Monday,” tomorrow is “National Mushroom Day,” plus springtime screams super fresh vegetables and herbs. 🙂 So I perused the market and came up with these simple, flavorful Baked Stuffed Portobellos.
+These Baked Stuffed Portobellos make perfect appetizers or vegetarian entrées if served with your favorite grain or pasta.
+Easy to make, few ingredients, and on the lighter side perfect for the warming weather.
+These Italian-inspired Baked Stuffed Portobellos can also easily be made vegan and/or gluten-free by subbing a few ingredients (see suggestions at the end of post).
 Let’s get cooking!

 - 4 portobello mushrooms (large size; fit in your hand)

 - 1 cup extra thick marinara sauce (store-bought or homemade)

 - 1 – 3.5 ounce tub crumbled goat cheese

 - 1 – 9 oz bag large leaf spinach

 - 2 tbsp room temperature unsalted butter

 - 4-6 leaves fresh basil, rolled and thinly sliced into ribbons